ravier1/perlin-noise-wallpaper-fingerprint/README.md

 ![Perlin Noise Example](./assets/perlin-noise-example.png)

 In this project, Perlin noise is used to generate a base pattern, which is then enhanced with contour lines to create stunning wallpapers.
-Each wallpaper is uniquely tied to your system's CPU utilization, ensuring no two designs are ever the same.
+Each wallpaper is uniquely tied to your system's CPU utilization, ensuring no two designs are ever the same (so cool right?
+I find it *"unique"* and interesting).

 ---